-She and her husband, Scott, were chefs for many years.
-After they had a child, Maria stayed home while Scott continued working.
-That resulted in some mental-health struggles for the pair.
-Maria remembers thinking, How do we do this and still be a part of the industry?
+She and her husband, Scott, worked in the restaurant industry for many years.
+After they had a child, the pair began experiencing some mental-health struggles as both continued working full time.
+Maria remembers thinking, How do we [raise a family] and still be a part of the industry?

 Chatting with friends and coworkers, the two discovered they were not alone.
 So Maria took it upon herself to begin a conversation not many people were having at the time.

 “It started with a group of chefs, and we wrote down what is so backwards and broken in our industry,” she says.
 “We began thinking about how we could help each other as a community.”